ohmyshake/programming-tutorial/book/macos_software/PROMISE_Utility.md

 :::{admonition} A common problem is:  eject one of the drives in Pegasus R4 system when it is working, when plug it back in, it came up with a red light instead of blue, which will show as "Dead" in the Promise utility.
 How to recover it?

-Open the Terminal and type `promiseutil` and hit Return to log into the CLI Force the drives back online with the following commands:
+Open the Terminal and type `promiseutil`(based on `Pegasus32 Series Utility for Mac`), and hit Return to log into the CLI Force the drives back online with the following commands: